Previous: POPI Act Part 1: An Introduction

 Personal information can’t be retained for longer than necessary to achieve the purpose for which it was collected, unless:

-- retention are required or authorised by law.
+- retention is required or authorised by law.

 - the responsible party reasonably requires the record for lawful purposes related to its functions or activities.